eas342/iraf_and_idl_processing/README.md

  - Create an initial `IRAF` extractions on the data by running `extraction_script`
  - If the first time running, edit the identification file so that the coefficients for Aperture 1 and Aperture 2 are identical and run again: `emacs database/idfirst_wavecal`
  - If at any time you need to re-run the extraction, first run `reset_extraction` to wipe the previously created files.

- - Run the custom IDL extraction routine with:
+## F: Run the custom IDL extraction routine with:
+This step has IDL routines to do optimal extraction and also gives more control over the background subtraction process.

     `idl`
     `IDL> es_backsub`

+One can run `es_backsub,/saveSteps` to save the individual steps and view background-subtracted fits images to test the residuals.
+Since this multiplies the amount of data by the number of steps, it only runs on 10 images by default.

 ## G: Known errors.
-Error in image section specification - usually it happens when I haven’t loaded the local parameters in (either cl < local_red_parameters in the “edited” directory or cl < local_parameters in the “processed” directory).
+Error in image section specification - usually it happens when I haven’t loaded the local parameters in (either `cl < local_red_parameters.cl` in the “edited” directory or `cl < local_parameters.cl` in the “processed” directory).